google/WebFundamentals/src/_langs/en/fundamentals/look-and-feel/animations/animations-and-performance.markdown

 }
 {% endhighlight %}

-Now the browsers that support it, currently Chrome, Firefox and Opera, will make the appropriate optimizations under the hood to support changing or animating those properties.
+Now the browsers that support it, [currently Chrome, Firefox and Opera](http://caniuse.com/#feat=will-change), will make the appropriate optimizations under the hood to support changing or animating those properties.

 ## CSS vs JavaScript Performance

 There are many pages and comments threads around the web that discuss the relative merits of CSS and JavaScript animations from a performance perspective.
 Here are a couple of points to keep in mind:

-* CSS-based animations are typically handled on a separate thread to the browser's "main thread", where styling, layout, painting, and JavaScript are executed.
-This means that if the browser is running some expensive tasks on the main thread, CSS-based animations can potentially keep going without being interrupted.
-Changes to transforms and opacity can, in many cases, be handled by the same thread as the CSS-based animations, called the "compositor thread", so ideally you should stick to using these for your animations.
+* CSS-based animations, and Web Animations where supported natively, are typically handled on a thread known as the "compositor thread".
+This is different to the browser's "main thread", where styling, layout, painting, and JavaScript are executed.
+This means that if the browser is running some expensive tasks on the main thread, these animations can keep going without being interrupted.

+* Other changes to transforms and opacity can, in many cases, also be handled by the compositor thread.

 * If any animation triggers paint, layout, or both, the "main thread" will be required to do work.
 This is true for both CSS- and JavaScript-based animations, and the overhead of layout or paint will likely dwarf any work associated with CSS or JavaScript execution, rendering the question moot.

 If you want to know exactly which work is triggered by animating a given property check [CSS Triggers](http://csstriggers.com) for more details.